AussieSeaweed/auxiliary/README.rst

 Auxiliary
 =========

-Auxiliary is a Python library implementing various algorithms and data structures.
+Auxiliary is a Python package implementing various algorithms and data structures.

-The full documentation is available at `read the docs <https://auxiliary.readthedocs.io/>`_.

 License